 Keisei Sky Access Express

-Keisei also has another useful regular train service: the Sky Access Express (not to be confused with the Skyliner).
-This service connects directly with the Toei Asakusa subway line (rather than terminating at Nippori or Ueno stations).
-So you can travel directly to destinations including: Asakusa (60 mins), Nihonbashi (65 mins), and Shinbashi (70 mins) faster than you could on the Keisei Limited Express.
+Keisei has another useful regular train service: the Sky Access Express (not to be confused with the Skyliner).
+This service connects directly with the Toei Asakusa Subway Line (rather than terminating at Nippori or Ueno Stations).
+You can travel directly to destinations including: Asakusa (60 mins), Nihonbashi (65 mins), and Shinbashi (70 mins), faster than you could on the Keisei Limited Express.

-Total travel cost to destinations on the Toei Asakusa line is about ¥200 more than using the Keisei Limited Express routes outlined above; so, for example, the trip from Narita to Asakusa will cost you ¥1,310.
+The total travel cost to destinations on the Toei Asakusa line is about ¥200 more than using the Keisei Limited Express routes outlined above; so, for example, the trip from Narita to Asakusa will cost you ¥1,380.

 Buses from Narita to Tokyo